-How we use Mantis: Bug tracking, feature requests – We use Zendesk for our support tickets and knowledge base, Snapabug to for instant chat, issues are forwarded to Zendesk using the API and anything that needs to be fixed ends up on Mantis.
+How we use Mantis: Bug tracking, feature requests.
+We use Zendesk for support tickets and knowledge base, and Snapabug for instant chat support.
+Issues are forwarded to Zendesk using and anything that needs to be fixed ends up on Mantis.

 How we use Freshbooks: invoicing clients, managing billable timesheets, creating estimates.

 Basecamp is an online collaboration tool which can be used to effectively manage projects, tasks lists and team communication.

 It takes a very nuts and bolt approach to optimizing workflow and is far less complicated than many of their main competitors like Central Desktop.

 There’s an increasing number of new collaboration tools that are similar to Basecamp – most of them are hit and miss or get bogged down because of feature overkill.